 While it's a valuable platform for spreading awareness about your business, Instagram has historically been one of the more link-resistant social media sites.
-In fact, even to this day Instagram still doesn't allow hyperlinks in normal posts.
+In fact, even to this day Instagram only allows clickable links in the profile bio.

 However, times are changing, and Instagram has recently become much more accommodating when it comes to linking.
 There are now multiple ways of incorporating links into your posts and profile, and not all of them are obvious.

 In this article, we'll discuss how you can use links effectively on Instagram.
 We'll show you how you can add them to your stories, your user profile, and more.
 Let's get started!